 “Your ship has been pulled into an interdimensional gap and is now trapped within a field of crystal orbs.
-Match 3 or more orbs to destroy them.
+Match [three] or more orbs to destroy them.
 Mix primary colors to get a secondary color, or secondary colors to get a silver orb!
 Silver orbs will give you special powers when you match them.
 But be aware that time is your enemy.”

-But there’s more!
-When one orb of a secondary color collides with an orb of another secondary color, this will create a gray orb.
+Also, when one orb of a secondary color collides with an orb of another secondary color, this will create a gray orb.
 When three gray orbs are adjacent to each other, they will disappear and leave a special silver orb behind.
 Those can be seen as a sort of ‘power-up’.
 When you shoot them, they will either destroy a whole horizontal or vertical line or cause a mass explosion.
-All these features make “Crystals of Amalgam” a stunning little arcade match three game with a pretty unique concept and high replayability value.
+All these features make “Crystals of Amalgam” a stunning little arcade game with a pretty unique concept and high replayability value.
 [PLAY]